Michelle Rodriguez Rocks Metallic Bikini In Cannes

 After making the paparazzi swoon with a low-cut burgundy satin gown during Tuesday night’s De Grisogono party at Villa des Oliviers in Antibes, in which Michelle opted to go without a bra, she got Wednesday off to a positive start with a refreshing swim at Hotel Eden-Roc’s outdoor pool.

 Here, Michelle rocked a distinctive metallic bikini as she prepared herself for a modest dive in the hotel’s iconic pool.
-Swimming across the length of the pool, famous for hosting a number of celebrities over the years and for its amazing views across the Mediterranean, Rodriguez made sure that once again all eyes were on her.
+Swimming across the length of the pool famous for hosting a number of celebrities over the years and for its amazing views across the Mediterranean, Rodriguez made sure that once again all eyes were on her.
 And sure enough, the paparazzi could not avert its attention even later as Michelle then went idling on a jetty outside the hotel in a black robe with an imposing black skull and crossbones pattern.

 You can check out Michelle’s pictures in the silver metallic bikini as well as her other pictures at Cannes here.